Skip to main content

 • “There are multiple routes you can take in your character development.”

-• “If you enjoyed rushing against the clock, discovering a world, the character development, and engaging with the political, philosophical, and interpersonal challenges faced during a revolution, then this is the game for you.”
+• “If you enjoyed rushing against the clock, discovering a world, the character development, and engaging with the political, philosophical, and interpersonal challenges faced when going through a kind of revolution, then this is the game for you.”

 • “My only qualms are the character designs, which have changed for the worst.”